Hasdrubal, son of Hanno

 Hasdrubal (fl.
 255 – 250 BC) was a Carthaginian general who served during the middle years of the First Punic War, fought between Carthage and Rome, and took a leading part in three of the four major field battles of the war.
 He was a citizen of the city state of Carthage, which was in what is now Tunisia.
 His date of birth and age at death are both unknown, as are his activities prior to his coming to prominence in 255 BC.
 Modern historians distinguish him from other Carthaginians named Hasdrubal by the cognomen "son of Hanno".

 Hasdrubal was one of three Carthaginian generals, possibly the senior, who took command of the army raised when the Romans invaded North Africa in 255 BC.
 He was responsible for the decision to march against the Romans late in the year and was present at the Battle of Adys where the Carthaginians were routed.
 Early in 254 BC the triumvirate of Carthaginian generals gave control of the army to the Spartan mercenary commander, Xanthippus, and accompanied him when the Romans were decisively beaten at the Battle of Tunis.

 The focus of the war moved to the island of Sicily where Hasdrubal took command of the Carthaginian army.
 The Romans avoided battle between 254 and 251 BC because they feared the war elephants which had accompanied Hasdrubal.
 In late summer 250 BC Hasdrubal led out his army, the Romans withdrew to Panormus and Hasdrubal pressed on to the city walls.
 Once he arrived at Panormus, the Romans turned to fight, countering the elephants with a hail of javelins.
 Under this missile fire the elephants panicked and fled through the Carthaginian infantry.
 The Roman heavy infantry then charged and the Carthaginian army broke.
-As was the Carthaginian custom after a defeat, Hasdrubal was recalled to Carthage to be executed.
+Hasdrubal was recalled to Carthage to be executed.